-Some countries outside of the European Union (EU) do not have laws that protect privacy rights as extensively as the UK and countries within the EU and, therefore, for which an adequacy decision has not been made under the GDPR.
-Given the nature of our services, however, it is likely that personal data will need to be processed by staff operating outside the EU in such countries who work for us or for one of our suppliers (see Who will we disclose your personal data to?).
-Obviously, we must do this in order to arrange a flight for you to travel to such a destination and in such a case this will be necessary for the performance of our contract with you or a contract with a third party but in your interests (enabling you to travel).
-Where possible, however, when we transfer your personal data outside of the EU, to a territory for which an adequacy decision has not been made under the GDPR, we will try to ensure that your personal data is afforded a similar degree of protection, in accordance with Data Protection Law.
-We do this by ensuring one of the specific safeguards approved by the European Commission (EC) is in place, including by putting in place standard contractual clauses as approved by the EC (the form for the standard contractual clauses can be found at http://ec.europa.eu/justice/data-protection/international-transfers/transfer/index_en.htm).
-You can find further information about these safeguards at https://ec.europa.eu/info/law/law-topic/data-protection_en.
+Some countries outside of the UK and European Union (EU) do not have laws that protect privacy rights as extensively as the UK and countries within the EU.
+Given the nature of our services, however, it is likely that personal data will need to be processed by staff operating outside the EU or the UK in such countries who work for us or for one of our suppliers (see Who will we disclose your personal data to?).
+Where possible, however, when we transfer your personal data outside of the EU or the UK, to a territory for which an adequacy decision has not been made under the GDPR, we will try to ensure that your personal data is afforded a similar degree of protection, in accordance with Data Protection Law.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your personal data transmitted to our website; any transmission is at your own risk.

-Once we have received your personal data, we will use strict procedures and security features to try to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed (a Data Security Breach).
+Once we have received your personal data, we will use strict procedures and security features to try to prevent your personal data transmitted, stored or otherwise processed from being accidentally or unlawfully destroyed, lost, altered, disclosed or accessed (a Data Security Breach).
 In addition, we limit access to your personal data to those employees, contractors and other third parties who have a business need to know.
 They will only use your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected Data Security Breach and will notify you and any applicable regulator where we are legally required to do so.

 Where we have given you (or where you have chosen) a username and/or password which enables you to access certain parts of our website, you are responsible for keeping your username and password confidential.
-Please don’t share your username or password with anyone.
+Please do not share your username or password with anyone.

-We will only keep (or “retain”) your personal data for as long as necessary to fulfil the purposes we collected it for (see What will we do with your personal data?), including for the purposes of satisfying any legal, accounting, or reporting requirements, in accordance with our Data Retention Policy.
+We will only keep (or “retain”) your personal data for as long as necessary to fulfil the purposes we collected it for (see What will we do with your personal data?), including for the purposes of satisfying any legal, accounting, disaster victim identification, long term storage and return of personal effects, memorial planning or reporting requirements.

 To determine the appropriate retention period, we review – in addition to the purposes of use and how we can achieve them – other relevant factors such as the nature and scope of the personal data, the potential risks to the individuals to whom the information relates from a Data Security Breach, and the applicable legal requirements, for example the limitation period for which legal claims can be made in court.
 For example, we need to keep basic information about our customers (including identity, contact, financial and transaction information) for at least six years after they cease to be customers.